home-assistant/home-assistant.io/source/_integrations/intellifire.markdown

 #### Issue a Soft Reset

-There is a debug web-interface available at: [iftapi.net/webaccess](http://iftapi.net/webaccess/login.html).
-From here you can login and then navigate to your individual fireplace unit and issue a **Soft Reset** as follows:
+There is a debug web interface available at [iftapi.net/webaccess](http://iftapi.net/webaccess/login.html).
+From here you can log in and then navigate to your individual fireplace unit and issue a **Soft Reset** as follows:

 ![soft_reset.png](/images/integrations/intellifire/soft_reset.png)

-In some cases this will restore control to the fireplace, but if it doesn't you are best to try the following method.
+In some cases, this will restore control to the fireplace, but if it doesn't you are best to try the following method.

 #### Power Cycle